-- 4-lane section with parking between Frederick Rd. and the Metro tracks looking East - Proposed Bikeway: Sidepath along north side
+Redland Road (4-lane section with parking, between Frederick Road and Metro tracks, looking East) Proposed Bikeway: Sidepath along north side

 Mid County Highway

 Mid County Highway (M-83) serves as the northern boundary of the Sector Plan.
 It is classified as a major highway (M-83) with a minimum 150-foot right-of-way.
 Most of the existing road within the Plan area does not have any sidewalks and it terminates at Shady Grove Road.
 The area between Shady Grove Road and Redland Road is undeveloped and a wooded publicly owned right-of-way.